frl-sh/ArchitectureComponents/README.md

 # ArchitectureComponents

-This is an example of implementing MVVM architecture using android architecture components.
+This is an example of implementing MVVM architecture using the android architecture components.
 Architecture components contain LiveData, ViewModel and Room.

 # In Future